|LW.12400 / LW.12401

 Pro Bono Scholars Program Education Advocacy Clinic

 The Pro Bono Scholars Program (PBSP) was created under special rules of the New York Court of Appeals to allow law students to take the New York Bar Exam in February of their 3L year if they commit to spending the last semester of law school working full time on pro bono legal work through the law school for credit.
 Through the Pro Bono Scholars Program-Education Advocacy Clinic, students can participate in this program in partnership with the Education Advocacy Clinic.
-After law students take the Bar Exam in February of 2023, their entire course load in the Spring semester (end of February through May) will consist of this clinic.
+After law students take the Bar Exam in February of 2024, their entire course load in the Spring semester (end of February through May) will consist of this clinic.
 During the 12 weeks of this reconfigured semester, students will be expected to spend approximately 45 hours each week participating in fieldwork at Advocates for Children and seminar.
-Pro bono scholars will also participate in a one-week intensive seminar taught by Professor Paula Galowitz.

 The Pro Bono Scholars Program is open to 3Ls who will complete all other coursework required for graduation prior to the Spring semester, be in good academic standing, and be in compliance with law school, New York State and ABA requirements for graduation.
 Prior to applying, students should review the Overall Caps and Non-Classroom Credit Caps in the JD Program Requirements.

-Students must take the New York Bar Exam in February 2023.
-(In extraordinary circumstances, student may not be required to take the New York Bar Exam but require the permission of Professor Galowitz.)
-States other than New York rarely, if ever, allow pre-bar graduation exam taking or early admission; students hoping to take other state bar exams pre-graduation (in addition to the New York Bar Exam) and/or to seek early bar admission are responsible for determining whether the state in question makes allowance for such choice.
+Students must take the New York Bar Exam in February 2024.
+(In extraordinary circumstances, students may not be required to take the New York Bar Exam but require the permission of Professor Andrew Friedman.)
+States other than New York rarely, if ever, allow pre-graduation bar exam taking or early admission; students hoping to take other state bar exams pre-graduation (in addition to the New York Bar Exam) and/or to seek early bar admission are responsible for determining whether the state in question makes allowance for such choice.

 For more information about the Pro Bono Scholars Program, please review the Pro Bono Scholars Program Externship description.